-At Mawgan-in-Pydar our curriculum aims to give our children the knowledge, skills and understanding to achieve to their full potential academically, socially and emotionally.
+At Mawgan-in-Pydar Primary School our curriculum aims to give our children the knowledge, skills and understanding to achieve to their full potential academically, socially and emotionally.
 This takes place in the context of a safe and nurturing school environment where each individual child is known and each individual child’s learning journey is unique to them.

-We aim to give the children the children the necessary skills to prepare them for life in modern British society.
-As a truly inclusive primary school our curriculum reflects both the context of the school and the experiences of the children.
+We aim to give the children the necessary skills to prepare them for life in modern British society.
+As a truly inclusive primary school, our curriculum reflects both the context of the school and the experiences of the children.
 This enables the children to be aspirational, to fulfil their potential and reach the highest of expectations that we have of them.
 We want all our pupils to truly reach their potential in everything they do,

 Our approach to delivering a creative curriculum ensures that we fully implement the National Curriculum.
 We follow a theme-based approach to learning in the belief that children learn best when logical connections are made between different aspects of their work.
-We encourage project work and research based learning to encourage the children to have enquiring minds, to take ownership of their own learning, fostering independence and developing resilience.
+We encourage project work and research-based learning to encourage the children to have enquiring minds, to take ownership of their own learning, fostering independence and developing resilience.

-At Mawgan-in-Pydar we believe that learning is an active collaboration between home and school.
+At Mawgan-in-Pydar Primary School, we believe that learning is an active collaboration between home and school.
 In addition to regular homework such as reading, spelling, handwriting and learning number facts (tables and number bonds) we encourage parents to become involved in project work and topics.

-The children are taught in 3 key stages – the Early Years Foundation stage, Key Stage 1 and Key stage 2.
+The children are taught in 3 key stages – the Early Years Foundation Stage, Key Stage 1 and Key stage 2.
 In the Foundation Stage the children follow the Early Years Foundation Stage curriculum and in Key Stage 1 and Key Stage 2 the children follow the National Curriculum.

 Further details of all the Key Stages in a primary school can be accessed by following this link: